 J and K are a long-married couple.
 They lived together in Property 1 (owned solely by J) and sold it in June 2014.
 The couple then moved into Property 2, which K had inherited many years before.

-J and K are now buying a property to live in for £1m.
-But K is retaining Property 2 which she plans to rent out.
+J and K bought a property to live in for £1m.
+But K retains Property 2 which she plans to rent out.

-If J and K complete the purchase by 26 November 2018 they escape the surcharge and the SDLT is £43,750
+If J and K completed the purchase by 26 November 2018 they escaped the surcharge and the SDLT due was £43,750

 Why?
 HMRC looks at joint buyers separately for the purpose of the stamp duty land tax surcharge – even if they are married.